bigbird231/moChart/README.md

 # mobileChart
-> A consice JavaScript library to help you draw chart on webpage,especially on mobile.
+> A concise JavaScript library to help you draw chart on webpage,especially on mobile.

 ## There are three files in moChart:
 ### moChart.js<br />